Abraham Aguilar

 Abraham Aguilar (died 1794) was a British slave trader of Portuguese descent.

-Aguilar was the only known Jewish slave factor in Kingston, Jamaica in the 1760s and 1770s, and he operated with other non-Jewish merchants in the firm of Coppells & Aguilar.
+Aguilar was the only known Jewish slave factor in Kingston, Jamaica in the 1760s and 1770s.
+He operated with other non-Jewish merchants in the firm of Coppells & Aguilar.

 In 1789, he had a large detached house built at 24, West Side, Wimbledon Common, London, now known as The Kier.

-When Aguilar's will was proved in 1794, he also owned property in London's Devonshire Square.
+When Aguilar's will was proved in 1794, he owned property in London's Devonshire Square.
+He bequeathed all of his "negro and other slaves" to his wife Judith.
+As far as his liquid wealth was concerned, the largest sum was £30,000, worth more than £3,000,000 in today's money, was passed to his trustees which included his brother Isaac Aguilar, his cousin Emanuel Baruch Lousada the younger, Isaac Baruch Lousada and David Samuda.
+They were instructed to pay interest on that sum to his wife Judith for life with power for her to will £10,000 of the principal upon her death.
+Abraham Aguilar left another £20,000 to his daughter Rebecca and her children.